z4k7/namaste-react/README.md

 There are two very important react hooks,
 - useState() - used to generate super-powerful state variables in react.
 - useEffect()

+# 2 Types of routing in web Apps

+- Server Side Routing
+    We have to make a network call to the server and fetch the page and then render it on the browser.

+- Client Side Routing
+    No need of any network call to the server.